RunLLM/gitbook/notifications/connecting-to-slack.md

 # Slack

 You can connect Aqueduct to your Slack workspace in order to receive automated notifications on your workflow execution status.
-You can simply click the Slack icon on your [integrations page](broken-reference).
+You can simply click the Slack icon the resources/ page on the UI.
 Aqueduct will ask for [#the bot token](connecting-to-slack/#setting-up-slack), [#channels](connecting-to-slack/#configuring-channels), and [#the severity level](connecting-to-slack/#configuring-default-notification-settings) at which to send slack alerts.

 ## Setting up Slack